-It is unlikely that you will need to pass an online ITT Numeracy Skills test, set by the Government, for entry into teaching from 2020.
-However, it is likely that teacher training institutions will ask you pass a diagnostic numeracy test before they offer you a place.
+It is likely that teacher training institutions will ask you pass a diagnostic numeracy test before they offer you a place on their course.
 Also, if you’re applying for a placement in a school you are often required to pass a diagnostic numeracy test.
 So, don’t ignore your numeracy skills!
 This is a chance to refresh and improve them.
 This is a highly interactive session so please come along ready to share ideas and to do some maths!

 This workshop is for students about to embark on a research project that will require the use of a questionnaire to collect data and information.
 At the workshop you will learn to design a questionnaire by considering your research and what survey questions will provide you with the data and information you will need to carry out the analysis.
 The design is dictated by the information you want to collect, therefore we will consider types of questions, layout, order and delivery.
 Remember a well thought out questionnaire will make it easier for your participation group to respond and give you useful data!

 This workshop will provide students an introduction to statistical analysis mainly focusing on descriptive statistics.
 For descriptive statistics, the data is initially described and summarised using graphs and statistical quantities (e.g. frequencies, percentages, mean, median, bar charts).This workshop will explore the differences between independent and dependent variables and different data types, and consider which descriptive statistics would be most appropriate for each data types.
 These steps are essential before carrying out any statistical tests.